 Alt.
 3,809m/12,493ft Trek 5 hours.

-Today’s trek is quite moderate having only a couple of slight uphill sections.
-The trail leads us through some unique landscapes with fascinating rock formations and reliefs which seem to change their colour according to daylight and weather conditions.
-There are no villages on the way, only a 200 to 400 year old stupas, so packed lunch is required.
-After approximately 6 hours, we reach Lo Manthang, the capital of the Kingdom of Upper Mustang.
-After taking a short rest, one can walk around and visit the three monasteries inside the palace premises.
+After approximately 6 hours of our Upper Mustang trekking, we reach Lo Manthang, the capital of the Kingdom of Upper Mustang.
+After taking a short rest, one can walk around and visit the three monasteries inside the palace premises or go trekking in Upper Mustang.
 Being the biggest settlement of Upper Mustang, Lo Manthang has a couple of grocery and tea shops and 5 to 6 proper guest houses.

-The first half of the day can be spent doing a horse ride to an ice lake 2 hours from Lo Manthang.
-Stunning mountain views as well as interesting rock formations and sceneries make this a worthy trip.
-After getting back to Lo Manthang most people prefer to simply relax and gain some new energy for the remaining days.
-In the afternoon one can go on a walk to a small river surrounded not far from he city surrounded by salt mines.
-Locals can be watched mining the salt.
+The first half of the day of our Upper Mustang trekking can be spent doing a horse ride to an ice lake, 2 hours from Lo Manthang, making Trekking in Upper Mustang a blend of adventure and cultural insight.
+Stunning mountain views, as well as interesting rock formations and scenery, make this a worthy trip.
+After getting back to Lo Manthang, most people prefer to simply relax and gain some new energy for the remaining days.
+In the afternoon one can go on a walk to a small river not far from he city surrounded by salt mines.
+Locals can be seen mining the salt.

 Overnight Hotel.
 Included meals breakfast and lunch.